-Subsequent to the year-end, the World Health Organization characterized the outbreak of a strain of the novel coronavirus ("COVID-19") as a pandemic, which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
-The duration and impact of COVID-19 is unknown at this time and it is not possible to reliably estimate the impact that the length and severity of these developments will have on the financial results and condition of the Centre in future periods.
+During the year, the World Health Organization characterized the outbreak of COVID-19 as a pandemic, which has resulted in a series of public health and emergency measures that have been put in place to combat the spread of the virus.
+The duration and impact of COVID-19 is unknown at this time and it is not possible to reliably estimate the impact, the length and severity that these developments will have on the financial results and condition of the Centre in future periods.